arisromil/arisromil.github.io/_posts/2023-08-26-KOTLINKURIOUS.md

 -  Head First Kotlin from O’Reilly
 -  Kotlin Design Patterns and Best Practices from Packt
 -  Kotlin Cookbook from O’Reilly

+This time I created an organization for the Kotlin repos [https://github.com/kotlin-kurious](https://github.com/kotlin-kurious)